ciscorx/7z-revisions/README.md

  - Each archive can only track one file.  (let's call this a feature)
  - There's no way to add commit or revision notes.
-- buffer local variables arent working properly enough to allow for two archives to be opened at once.
+ - buffer local variables arent working properly enough in emacs 23.2.1 to allow for two archives to be opened at once.
 It appears that elisp has trouble with using a buffer local variable to store a vector; it only seems to store the first element.
-However, elisp seems to have no problem with buffer local lists.
+However, elisp seems to have no problem with storing buffer local lists.
  - When viewing some middle revision, followed by the original version, then followed by the first revision, it hangs indefinitely, where upon the C-g key must be invoked.
  - Words added to beginning of line additionally highlight following